The Ultimate Guide to Ethernet Installation for Home and Small Businesses

 Measuring Cable Length:

+Start by measuring the distance from your network hub (like a router or switch) to each device that will be connected via Ethernet.
 Use a measuring tape to trace the actual path the cable will take, considering any turns or obstacles.
 Remember, it's not just a straight line from point A to B.

 Buying Extra Cable:

 It’s wise to purchase slightly more cable than your measurements indicate.
 This extra length can be useful for adjustments or future reconfigurations of your network.
+Having spare cable is also beneficial in case of mistakes during installation or when adding new devices.

 Best Cat 6 Cable: Essential for High-Speed Networking